Distinguishing erbium dopants in Y$_2$O$_3$ by site symmetry: \textit{ ab initio} theory of two spin-photon interfaces: Electronic structure

 For a more detailed understanding of the electronic structure, we show the electronic density of states computed with $U_{eff}=4$ eV for the $4f$ states in Fig.~\ref{fig:dos} for Er doped into the $C_{3i}$ site.
 The occupied Er $4f$ states split into three manifolds, with the lowest two DOS peaks substantially localized, whereas the states near the Fermi level are delocalized.
 The unoccupied three $4f$ levels lie 2.86 eV above the Fermi level.
 The Er $5d$ levels are located at 4.5 eV above the Fermi level.
 Our choice of $U=4$ eV is based on the energy difference between the occupied $4f$ and unoccupied $5d$ states, which is $\sim 5.6$ eV, and it agrees with optical spectra \cite{MaoAdvMater09}.
-We note that there is not much difference in the DOS for Er at the $C_{3i}$ sites from Er at the $C_2$ sites (not shown here). { For Er at either site we find a spin magnetic moment of $3$~$\mu_B$ and an orbital magnetic moment of $\sim 6$~$\mu_B$, which is consistent with an Er$^{3+}$ ($4f^{11}$) shell configuration}.
+We note that there is not much difference in the DOS for Er at the $C_{3i}$ sites from Er at the $C_2$ sites (not shown here).

+For Er at either site we find a spin magnetic moment of $3$~$\mu_B$ and an orbital magnetic moment of $\sim 6$~$\mu_B$ in PBE $+U+$SOC, which is consistent with an Er$^{3+}$ ($4f^{11}$) shell configuration.

-{ Now we estimate the many body excitation energies at the atomistic level employing the following relation,
+Now we estimate the many body excitation energies at the atomistic level\cite{mackintosh1991} employing the following relation,

 where $J= L+S$ is the total angular quantum number with $L$ the orbital and $S$ the spin quantum numbers, and $\lambda$ is a SOC parameter.
 We estimate the excitation energy between the ground state $^4I_{15/2}$ manifold and the excited $^4I_{13/2}$ manifold,